cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 This results in somewhat similar constraints to the Rust ownership model, but there are some differences.
 In particular, the rust ownership model exists (in part) to avoid data races and concurrent mutable access to a memory value.
 This is obviously impossible in Cairo since the memory is immutable.
+Instead, Cairo leverages its linear type system for two main purposes:
+ - Ensuring that all code is provable and thus verifiable.
+ - Abstracting away the immutable memory of the Cairo VM.

 #### Ownership

 In Cairo, ownership applies to _variables_ and not to _values_.
-A value can safely be pointed to by many different variables (even if they are mutable variables), as the value itself is always immutable.
+A value can safely be referred to by many different variables (even if they are mutable variables), as the value itself is always immutable.
 Variables however can be mutable, so the compiler must ensure that constant variables aren't accidentally modified by the programmer.
 This makes it possible to talk about ownership of a variable: the owner is the code that can read (and write if mutable) the variable.